 Why Action is Needed

-Let your national, state, regional, and local officials know that you care deeply about wolf recovery in your state.
-Additionally, the letter section of local newspapers and magazines are prime locations for raising important issues and will help you reach a broad audience.
+- Let your national, state, regional, and local officials know that you care deeply about wolf recovery in your state.
+Additionally, the letters to the editor section of local newspapers and magazines are prime locations for raising important issues and will help you reach a broad audience.